-Participation on the two day trip is STRONGLY RECOMMENDED for completion of the class.
+Participation on the three-day trip is STRONGLY RECOMMENDED for completion of the class.
 There is no mechanism to make up these activities.
 Students unable to participate will be advised to drop the class as they will lack the foundational training and context necessary for the course.
-For the rest of the class, formal attendance will not be taken.
-However, group members will be able to evaluate each other at the end of the semester and poor attendance likely will be detrimental to your grade.
+A students may still choose to continue but must recognize there is significant work to catch up.
+For the rest of the semester, attendance will be taken at the start of class (5 points a day with one drop; does not include the trip, presentation, or exam days).
+Additionally, group members will be able to evaluate each other at the end of the semester and poor attendance will likely be detrimental to your grade.